rharris115-zz/sales/README.md

 }
 ```
 ### Filtering
-All of the previous query's support additional filtering.
+All of the previous querys support additional filtering.
 For example, if you wanted to see staff id 33's total
 sales broken down by SKU, you have.
 ```python
 result = SalesQuery \